pledge4future/WePledge/backend/docs/graphql_user_requests.md

 ### 2. Verify email

 After the user has been registered an activation email is sent to the email given by the user.

+If sending the email fails, set `EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'` in `./backend/src/wepledge/settings.py` so the email text will be printed in the command line.

 	<h3>localhost:8000</h3>
 	<p>Hello lisalou!</p>